Last Updated: March 22, 2022

 A major life event:

 If you get married, have a baby, or purchase a new house, your tax situation is likely to change.
-You could end up in a higher tax bracket because of your joint income with your spouse.
+You could end up in a higher tax bracket because of your joint income with your spouse (find out more about filing jointly or separately here).
 But you could also benefit from tax deductions because of your new bundle of joy.

 A new business or multiple sources of income: